menu

 Highlandville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Highlandville is a city of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Highlandville who work in management occupations (17.55%), sales jobs (10.82%), and office and administrative support (10.34%).

-Highlandville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Highlandville doesn't have a public transportation system that people use for their commute.

 In terms of college education, Highlandville is nearly on par with the US average for all cities of 21.84%: 19.95% of adults 25 and older in Highlandville have a bachelor's degree or advanced degree.